logo

 Theresa’s message resonated deeply with the ordinary people of Siwen Li, the lane neighborhood surrounding the church.
 By 1936, there were 1,000 converts, a girls’ high school with nearly 900 pupils, a dispensary for the poor, and a resident Chinese priest.

 During the Cultural Revolution, the church became the Qunyi Radio Factory, turning out radios and tape recorders, with an added floor under the vaulted ceiling for extra space.
 The building deteriorated, but even as Siwen Li began emptying out, the church was restored.
 Angels were added to the niches; nuns were taught how to make stained glass, and the windows were restored.
+The church reopened for services.

 The neighborhood has changed, there’s no doubt about it.
 The Siwen Li lanes are empty, its façades painted over with glossy nostalgia, and a mall now stands opposite the church.
 The church schools and the Benevolence dispensary for the poor is long gone, replaced by Party history.